paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 For a given build `<TOOL>`, where `<TOOL>` is one of `MAVEN`, `GRADLE`, `LEIN` or `SBT`, the build command can be configured with the following environment variable at build-time:

 * `BP_<TOOL>_BUILD_ARGUMENTS`
-  * *Defaults* to a tool-specific value (e.g. `-Dmaven.test.skip=true package` for Maven, `--no-daemon -x test build` for Gradle).
+  * *Defaults* to a tool-specific value (e.g. `-Dmaven.test.skip=true package` for Maven, `--no-daemon assemble` for Gradle).
 See component buildpack homepage for details.
   * Configures the arguments to pass to the build tool.
   * *Example*: Given `BP_GRADLE_BUILD_ARGUMENTS=war`, the Paketo Gradle Buildpack will execute `./gradlew war` or `gradle war` (depending on the presence of the gradle wrapper).